Knowledge Center

 How pressure actually works on a pillow.

-Most adjustable pillows on the market today are filled with shredded memory foam — small pieces of foam you can add or remove to change loft.
+Many adjustable pillows are filled with shredded foam — small pieces you can add or remove to change the loft.
+Because the pieces are loose, they can also be reshaped and fine-tuned around your head and neck.
+That is the real advantage of the design.

 Height can still be adjusted.
-But adjustment happens above the support layer, not within it.
-The two functions are separated:
+But the adjustment happens above the support layer rather than within it.

 In short.